-Although many tattoos hold significant importance to those who have chosen to ink them, we love the symbolism that accompanies the lotus flower.
-Deciding to get a tattoo like this represents many things, including spiritual awakening, beauty, and knowledge.
-The best thing about this flower is that there are many variations so that you can opt for something complicated and detailed, or a simple, understated design.
-The less detail there is, also means you won’t have to have a lengthy session, thus reducing cost and pain.
+Although many tattoos are important to those who have chosen to ink them, we love the symbolism accompanying the lotus flower.
+Getting a tattoo like this represents many things, including spiritual awakening, beauty, and knowledge.
+The best thing about this flower is that there are many variations so you can opt for something complicated and detailed or an understated, simple tattoo design.
+The less detail there also means you won’t have to have a lengthy session, thus reducing cost and pain.

-There are many mandala tattoo options, and the geometric design has proven to be an incredibly popular choice among ink lovers.
-One of the best things about these designs is the intricate detailing, and the patterns are thought to aid one’s spiritual thinking.
-The different approaches to these works of art, give you many options when it comes to finding ink that is personal and special to you.
+There are many mandala tattoo options, and the geometric tattoo design has proven to be an incredibly popular choice among ink lovers.
+One of the best things about these designs is the intricate detailing; the patterns are thought to aid one’s spiritual thinking.
+The different approaches to these works of art give you many options for finding ink that is personal and special to you.

 12. Blue Lotus Flower Tattoo

 Tattoos created in black ink are classic and timeless, but there is also something to be said about colored pieces.
 When choosing a design, like a beautiful lotus, you can make it pop by opting to have it done in color.
-The blue lotus, which is often described as a water lily, is a variation of the stunning plant and has links back to the Ancient Egyptian civilization.
-It is also associated with the Buddhist religion and represents an individual’s spirituality, as well as mindfulness and intelligence.
+The blue lotus, often described as a water lily, is a variation of the stunning plant and links back to the Ancient Egyptian civilization.
+It is also associated with the Buddhist religion and represents an individual’s spirituality, mindfulness, and intelligence.
 The symbol is often depicted as a partially open bud with an unseen center, creating a focus on the perfection of wisdom.

-Neck tattoos look gorgeous, but they may hurt more than some other areas of the body.
-The placement requires some careful consideration because although the finished piece is going to look feminine, you have to endure the pain first.
+Neck tattoos look gorgeous, but they may hurt more than other body areas.
+The placement requires careful consideration because although the finished piece will look feminine, you have to endure the pain first.
 The neck and spine are among the most painful places for ink because of the sensitivity of these areas.
 Still, if you can do it, you won’t regret it.

 14. Pink Lotus Flower Tattoo

 Getting your favorite design inked on your wrist is unlikely to cause you tremendous amounts of pain, but it is also not an area that contains a lot of muscle or fat.
-Therefore, you can probably expect some mild discomfort, and it will hurt more than placement on your upper arm or thigh, for example.
+Therefore, you can probably expect some mild discomfort, which will hurt more than placement on your upper arm or thigh, for example.
 Still, wrist tattoos are an incredibly popular choice because they are cute and subtle.
-Given that the surface area is pretty small, the ink will be completed in a relatively short time.
-Choose small, simple designs to limit the session time and the pain.
-Also, remember that the wrist gets a lot of exposure, which could cause your lotus flower to fade faster than other locations.
+Given that the surface area is small, the ink will be completed relatively quickly.
+Choose small, simple tattoo designs to limit the session time and the pain.
+Also, remember that the wrist gets a lot of exposure, which could cause your lotus flower to fade faster than in other locations.

-Imagine a stunning watercolor painting coming to life on your skin; this is the concept of the watercolor ink tattoo.
-Although a relatively new style to gain popularity, if you want your tattoo to stand out, then a watercolor option may be for you.
+Imagine a stunning watercolor painting coming to life on your skin; this is the concept of the watercolor tattoo.
+Although a relatively new style to gain popularity, a watercolor option may be for you if you want your tattoo to stand out.
 This technique lends itself well to floral design and gives it a beautiful, vibrant finish.
-You could opt for a more abstract watercolor bloom, or choose a standard outline with watercolor detail.
+You could opt for a more abstract watercolor bloom or choose a standard outline with watercolor detail.

 As the name suggests, geometric tattoos focus on the outlines of the symbol.
-These designs are often simple, yet complicated at the same time, and your tattoo artist can sketch something incredibly unique that looks not only great but also has personal meaning.
+These designs are often simple yet complicated simultaneously, and your tattoo artist can sketch something incredibly unique that looks great and has personal meaning.
 They are best left uncolored and without shading.
-It’s unlikely you would regret a design like this because so much thought and effort has gone into its creation.
+You would unlikely regret a design like this because so much thought and effort have gone into its creation.

 19. Japanese Lotus Flower Tattoo

-The traditional Japanese style of tattoo is very distinctive and exceptionally vibrant.
+A traditional Japanese tattoo is very distinctive and exceptionally vibrant.
 The lotus is a universal symbol used in these designs — in fact, flowers, in general, are a popular theme — and the lotus blossom often represents enlightenment.
-If you want a colorful tattoo that stands out, this style is for you.
+This style is for you if you want a colorful tattoo that stands out.
 Tattoos with intense, dark outlines also tend to last longer.

 20. Buddhist Lotus Flower Tattoo

-The lotus flower and Buddhism have a symbiotic relationship, and it represents purity and enlightenment.
+The lotus flower and Buddhism are symbiotic, representing purity and enlightenment.
 Choosing a design like this is deeply spiritual but can also be controversial.
 Many people intend to pay tribute to the religion with their ink, and it is seen as a sign of devotion to their chosen faith, but for others, it can be interpreted quite differently.
-It is for this reason that great care should be given to the design of your choice, to respect your personal preference, but also to be culturally sensitive.
+For this reason, great care should be given to the design of your choice, to respect your personal preference, and to be culturally sensitive.

 Everyone has a different pain threshold, and although piercing your skin with a needle is bound to cause some discomfort, regardless of the placement, many people would agree that underboob tattoos are some of the most sensitive areas to get inked.
-If you can withstand the session, it is worth it, though, because this is a stunning place for a lotus flower.
-The location is also more intimate, so not everyone will be able to catch a glimpse of your ink, making it personal and extra special.
+It is worth it if you can withstand the session, though, because this is a stunning place for a lotus flower.
+The location is also more intimate, so not everyone can catch a glimpse of your ink, making it personal and extra special.
 Plus, the right design fits very well in this area.

 22. Purple Lotus Flower Tattoo

-Tattoos can make women feel confident; and being able to show off your inking, if that’s what you wish to do, can encourage body positivity.
-Whether you want a tiny lotus, or a more prominent, detailed design, the lower back is a great spot.
+Tattoos can make women feel confident, and showing off your inking if that’s what you wish to do, can encourage body positivity.
+The lower back is a great spot for a tiny lotus or a more prominent, detailed back tattoo design.
 This placement offers a degree of privacy, and although you can expect some moderate pain, it will not be as sore as other areas due to the thicker skin found in this area.